elyra-ai/elyra/docs/source/user_guide/pipelines.md

            - A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the Jupyter notebook or script.
 Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
            - The referenced PVCs must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
            - Data volumes are not mounted when the pipeline is executed locally.
+         - **Kubernetes secrets**
+           - A list of [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to be accessed as environment variables during Jupyter notebook or script execution.
+Format: `ENV_VAR=secret-name:secret-key`.
+Entries that are empty (`ENV_VAR=`) or malformed are ignored.
+           - The referenced secrets must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
+           - Secrets are ignored when the pipeline is executed locally
+           - For remote execution, in the case where a node has a Kubernetes secret and an environment variable with the same name, the Kubernetes secret will be preferred and the corresponding environment variable will be removed from the list.

 #### Adding nodes